yeeeshuan/15112_TP/README.txt

 —improved falling objects to be semicircles
 —added new fruits, including bomb which "blows" up if sliced —added background
+—added app.lives function

 11/16 (2 Hours):
 —added combo score with respect to timer
-—fixed the length of app.fruits to match number of objects on screen
+—fixed the length of app.fruits to match number of objects on screen —think about position of hits on fruit and how it  can impact falling

+11/17 (3 Hours):
+—Talk with Andrew:
+    —More features
+    —2 min video demo
+    —explain core complexities
+—Worked on splash functions
+—Cutting interactions to follow angle that user hits the fruits (polygonal cutting)